vislies/template/index.md

   * It's fun!
 No, seriously.
 Showing humorous visualizations is a blast.
   * No peer review!
 It's so much easier than trying to get in any other VIS venue.
   * Be featured on our blog!
 We'll even place a link to your web site.
 Increase your rank on Google searches.
   * Get recognized by your peers!
-This is a great low barrier way to present at vis.
+This is a great low barrier way to present at VIS.
 (Great for students!)

 ### Submission